 Super seats, plenty of space and lots of toys make the Lexus NX 300h a pleasure to sit in

-The NX 300h has an angular, futuristic-looking interior that matches the car's exterior looks.
+The NX 300h has an angular, interesting-looking interior that matches the car's exterior looks.
+If you like the exterior, it’s likely you’ll also like the interior, but some have argued that the NX’s dashboard looks a little fussy and button-packed.
 It’s also very well equipped with an up-to-date infotainment system and high-quality stereo, while the fit and finish of materials is impeccable.

 Lexus NX 300h dashboard

 You sit high up in the NX, as is typical for an SUV, and there’s plenty of adjustment in the electrically-adjusted seat and steering wheel for drivers of all shapes and sizes.
 The wheel itself is a grippy leather three-spoke design, with the usual controls for infotainment settings, and you look through the top half at a traditional twin-dial instrument pack.

 The centre console picks up some of the exterior angles and looks slick and upmarket with its mixture of hi-tech controls, an analogue clock and chrome and leather trim.
 It’s not as ergonomically efficient as some German rivals, and some of the switches and materials look a bit dated by comparison to more modern alternatives like the Audi Q5, but it does feel very luxurious and the seats are very comfortable.